-Recently, a webinar on natural capital was organized by the Ministry of Agriculture, Nature and Food Quality.
-Both policy makers and research institutes joined in this webinar and highlighted the need for natural capital accounting data in policy making.
-SEEA EA accounts of the Netherlands, together with other research on natural capital of different research institutes were presented.
-Some policy areas are identified as to where natural capital and SEEA EA accounting can be helpful in the debate: e.g. policies around nitrogen, biodiversity, forest strategy, nature-inclusive and circular agriculture, area development, urban living environment and carbon storage and climate change adaptation.
+Recently, a workshop on natural capital accounting was organized by Statistics Netherlands.
+Policy makers, and possible users of the accounts, from several provinces participated.
+The workshop was structured around the theme of nature-inclusive agriculture and biodiversity.
+The workshop gave multiple possibilities for further extensions of the existing accounts in the Netherlands.
+Other policy areas identified as to where natural capital and SEEA EA accounting can be helpful in the debate are e.g. policies around nitrogen, biodiversity, forest strategy, nature-inclusive and circular agriculture, area development, urban living environment and carbon storage and climate change adaptation.